vanStaen/MusicGearSetup/README.md

 ### Minitaur
 Preset from the net
-Editor is too big, nbut can be found here: https://www.moogmusic.com/downloads/?product=Minitaur&type=Editor
+Editor is too big, but can be found here: https://www.moogmusic.com/downloads/?product=Minitaur&type=Editor

 ### Elektron